epfl-ada/ada-2025-project-adacore42/README.md

 - Its funniness score (target variable).
 - A set of linguistic and semantic features, including: Length, Punctuation, Lexical diversity, Sentiment polarity (computed using tools such as VADER or TextBlob), Semantic alignment with the image.

-To address the first research questions, we will use correlation and non-parametric tests such as Spearman’s ρ and Mann–Whitney U to assess how each feature individually relates to funniness.
+To address the first research questions, we will use correlation and non-parametric tests such as Spearman’s ρ, Kruskal–Wallis test and Mann–Whitney U to assess how each feature individually relates to funniness.
 To minimize confounding effects, we will construct a caption similarity metric (based on text embeddings or length-normalized vectors) and compare groups of captions with similar distributions of other attributes when testing each factor.

 Finally, to capture multivariate and non-linear relationships, we will train a Random Forest model using all features simultaneously.
 The features of importance would then be deduce as the higher nodes in the decision trees correspond to features with stronger predictive power.